The Different Types of House Survey

 Cost: £150 – £1500

 A valuation report is simply to tell you whether the property you are about to buy is worth the amount that you have offered and is there to satisfy the lender that you’re borrowing the right amount from them before your mortgage is approved.
-Whilst this type of survey will provide you with a market valuation of the property, it won’t actually go into any detail about the structural condition of it.
+Whilst this type of survey will provide you with a market valuation of the property, it won’t actually go into any detail about its structural condition.
 Some lenders may offer mortgages with free valuation surveys.

 Cost: around £250